-To evaluate the hardware implementation of the method we integrated the proposed framework into an interactive OpenGL application, which uses high dynamic range environment maps.
+For an evaluation of the hardware implementation of the method we used a simple OpenGL interactive application, which uses high dynamic range environment maps.
 The tests were conducted only for the tone mapping curve produced by the Ashikhmin operator.
 We measured the time performance of the method in dependence on the type of the sampling technique.
-We also measured the time of the actual tone mapping (executed on the CPU), and the total frame time.
+We also measured the time of the actual tone mapping itself (executed on the CPU), and the total frame time.
 We also measured the time performances of a direct GPU implementation of the tone mapping operator used in these experiments.
 Note that we did not encounter any significant delays due to latency between CPU and GPU because only a very small image is read back from the graphics card into main memory.
 The results are summarized in Table 3.